ihmcrobotics/ihmcrobotics.github.io/documentation/20-scs/00-tutorials/05-creating-links/02-run-creating-links.md

    Try testing this method out on some of your already created shapes.
 Notice how they are effected.

-   For more information you can look at the [Graphics3DObject API Page].
+   For more information you can look at the [LinkGraphicsDescription API Page].

 ## 5. Try creating some shapes with different appearances
    To change the appearance of some of the shapes take a look at the [YoAppearance Utility API].